MEET MARISA CRANFILL YOUNG

 Although first immersed in Hatha Yoga in India in 1998, Marisa was trained to teach yoga at Yoga Elements, Bangkok with Adrian Cox, in 2005.
 Living in Thailand, she had the opportunity to study with a variety of yogis from the Ashtanga, Integral Yoga, Anusara, Iyengar traditions.
 One of the largest influences on YOQI comes from Yin Yoga training with Paul and Suzee Grilley.
 Marisa is an RYT 500 yoga instructor that includes 300 - Hours of Certified Yin Yoga.

 Marisa discovered qigong as a student at Zhejiang University, China in 1999 through a local taiji chuan master.
-She received her qigong instructor training from the Universal Healing Tao school of Master Mantak Chia through American teacher Lee Holden.
-She returned to China to study Medical Qigong at the Wandering Tao School in Yangshuo, China, as well as with other qigong masters including Robert Peng, Taoist scholar Gao Han (Kenneth Cohen), and Liping Zhu.
+Since she has studied with many of the worlds top qigong masters, some well known and others off the grid.
+Marisa received her qigong instructor training from the Universal Healing Tao (UHT) school with Master Chia and with American teacher Lee Holden.
+She is currently an Associate Instructor of UHT.
+She returned to China to study Medical Qigong at the Wandering Tao School in Yangshuo, China, as well as with respected qigong master Robert Peng and Taoist scholar Gao Han (Kenneth Cohen).
+Female teachers include qigong master and energy healer Liu He and female qigong master and martial artist Liping Zhu.
 She has over 10 years of practice with Chen style taiji chuan learned in training camps in China as well as with local Chinese lineage holders.
 Her teaching style both comes from experiential learning from both Buddhist and Taoist styles of qigong.

 Cultivating “bare awareness” is the foundation of all YOQI practices.
 Marisa has extensive experience with a range of Buddhist and Taoist meditation techniques including Samatha, Vipassana, Chinese Chan, Japanese Zen, and Pureland schools.
 Her primary method of practice and teaching is Vipassana from the Theravadin Insight Meditation tradition (the origin of “mindfulness” meditation).
 She has assisted her meditation master Ajahn Helen Jandamit since 2006 with retreats at the Young Buddhist’s Association of Thailand and is currently a regular visiting instructor at the Little Bangkok Sangha